Auste1989/metis_projects/Customer_Service_Action_Recommender/MVP_Summary.md

 I got the Twitter dataset from Kaggle.

 ### Approach
 My approach would be to first identify the sentiment of the review (tweet) and then cluster the reviews into categories, that would eventually result in actionable insights (recommendations). *Recommendation system is not part of my MVP*
+I am planning to store my data either in mongodb or SQL database (SQLite database for this is available on Kaggle).
+I have not had a chance to think about the techniques I will use.

 ### Known Unknowns
 * Number of categories
 * The distribution of the sentiments (potentially mostly negative)
-*
+* Could airline be used for clustering?
+* Can I interpret emojis in my NLP analysis?

 ### Data analysis

+TBD